Veterans and Mesothelioma

 After these supporting documents have been gathered, it’s time to file the VA disability claim.
 You can either file your claim electronically or by mail.
 The U.S. Department of Veterans Affairs has a platform for you to do both, as well as the proper forms to download.
 Make sure the form is filled out completely and that you attach or mail all necessary documents in order to avoid delays in the claim processing.

-After You File A Claim
+After You File a Claim

 After you file for disability compensation, what next?
 First, you must wait for your claim to be processed.
 According to the VA, as of June 2019, it takes approximately 104 days for a disability-related claim to be completed.
 There are a few factors that determine how long it takes for your claim to be reviewed: the type of claim you filed, the number of injuries and disabilities claimed, and how long it takes the VA to gather the evidence they need to reach a decision on the claim.

 After the claim has been filed, you won’t need to do anything else until you receive a letter from the VA asking you for additional information.
 They may also schedule mandatory exams for further documentation.
-You can track the status of your claim from the VA site, but time frames given will vary.
+You can track the status of your claim from the VA site, but the time frames given will vary.
 Once the evidence has been gathered, a decision will be made, and you should then receive a packet by U.S. mail that includes all pertinent details on the decision.

-If you are a veteran or the family member of a former service member diagnosed with mesothelioma or other diseases caused by asbestos exposure, it’s a good idea to connect with a qualified mesothelioma attorney who’ll be able to walk you through your legal options.
+If you are a veteran or the family member of a former servicemember diagnosed with mesothelioma or other diseases caused by asbestos exposure, it’s a good idea to connect with a qualified mesothelioma attorney who’ll be able to walk you through your legal options.